reis-alex/mpc/README.md

 args.p                  = [initial conditions; other_parameters; reshape(A,n_rows*opt.n_states,1); b];
 ```

-One should not that the _reshape_ function above is necessary since CasADi only takes vectors as inputs, therefore it is needed to concatenate the columns of A into a single vector.
+Again, the _reshape_ function above is necessary since CasADi only takes vectors as inputs, therefore it is needed to concatenate the columns of A into a single vector.
 If the dimensions of the $A$ and $b$ changes at each iteration, an option is to declare _n_rows_ as a higher value and, online, complete the remaining rows of $A$ and $b$ with zeros.

 ### Stage costs